scullyio/scully/docs/concepts/process.md

 ## The render plugin

 By default Scully will use the puppeteerRender plugin.
-This plugin can by replaced by setting the `renderPlugin` property on the [handled route].
+This plugin can be replaced by setting the `renderPlugin` property on the [handled route].
 The plugin is responsible for creating HTML from a route.
 It will get a [handled route] as paramter, and is responsible for returning the pages _complete_ HTML as a string.

 ## Meta